-7 Ways to Slash Your Food Budget
+7 Ways to Slash Your Monthly Food Budget

-But there are plenty of ways you can cut your food costs by planning ahead, thinking creatively and putting in a little extra time and effort.
+However, there are plenty of ways you can cut your food costs by planning ahead, thinking creatively and putting in a little extra time and effort.
 Here are 7 tips to help significantly slash your food budget.

 1. Shop Smarter

 Learn to distinguish when something is truly a good deal and when it just seems like one.
 Just because a name-brand item is on sale, or just because you have a coupon for it, that doesn't necessarily mean it's the best bargain.
 Buying generic may still be cheaper.
 Keep an eye on "unit prices," which is where you'll really see the difference in value.
-A bottle of ketchup might have a lower sticker price than it's competitor, but a higher cost per unit (such as per ounce).
+A bottle of ketchup might have a lower sticker price than its competitor, but a higher cost per unit (such as per ounce).

 2. Plan Your Meals

 Planning your weekly meals ahead of time makes cooking easier — no more staring blankly at the fridge wondering what you can put together with the ingredients you have on hand.
 (And no more giving up in frustration and ordering takeout because it's easier.)
 It cuts out a lot of stress, reduces food waste, and helps you make sure you're only buying the ingredients you'll need for that week.